ChristopherKenny2k/iRacingSessionAnalyser/UserGuide.md

 2. Review the correlation plot
 3. Use average consumption to plan pit strategies

-**Pro Tip:** IN and OUT laps are excluded from correlation analysis for accuracy!
+**Tip:** IN and OUT laps are excluded from correlation analysis for accuracy!

 ---